Outcome 1 – Food systems governance through multisectoral platforms

-For better coordination of health and nutrition services, the United Nations Development Programme (UNDP) also established a City Level Multisectoral Nutrition Coordination Committees (CLMNCC) for better coordination of health and nutrition services in in Rangpur.
-By partnering with UNDP, NICE made Rangpur CLMNCC more multisectoral by including upazila agriculture officers, upazila fisheries officers and upazila livestock officers into the quarterly CLMNCC meetings starting from 22Mar2022.
+For better coordination of health and nutrition services, the United Nations Development Programme (UNDP) also established a City Level Multisectoral Nutrition Coordination Committees (CLMNCC) for better coordination of health and nutrition services in Rangpur City Corporation.
+By partnering with UNDP, NICE made Rangpur’s CLMNCC more multisectoral by including upazila agriculture officers, upazila fisheries officers and upazila livestock officers into the quarterly CLMNCC meetings starting from 22Mar2022.
+Since 2022, NICE is actively supporting Rangpur’s CLMNCC and in November 2023, Rangpur’s CLMNCC launched its first city-led nutrition action plan (2023-2025) with a strong commitment from Rangpur City Corporation.
+Supporting documents to regularly monitor implementation of Rangpur City Corporation’s city-led nutrition action plan and respective budget execution have been facilitated by NICE.

-Besides city-level nutrition coordination, NICE is also establishing and institutionalizing NICE Food Systems women and youth groups at upazila and ward level to allow women and youth to better raise their voice and to support them with capacity building on systems thinking and empowerment.
+Furthermore, NICE also established and institutionalized NICE Food Systems women and youth groups at upazila and ward level to allow women and youth to better raise their voice and to support them with capacity building on systems thinking and empowerment.
+Extensive asset maps have been produced in the wards where NICE Food Systems women and youth groups are active and respective community action plans to what the different ward stakeholders contribute to agreed.

 In December 2021, a group of 12 experts was convened in Rangpur to select the key value chains for the NICE project in a participatory, multi-stakeholder approach.
 Different value chains were rated as per the general value chain selection criteria of the project with scoring each value chain on a 3-point scale (1-3) and excluding commodities with a low total score from further consideration.
 Agreement was achieved on further supporting the following 9 value chains through the NICE project: